xcore/sc_xtcp/doc/hw.rst

 For developing an application specific board with ethernet please refer to the hardware guides for the above boards with example schematics, BOMs, design guidelines etc.

+Note that the 2 thread version of the stack relies on the single thread MII ethernet component, which requires 62.5MIPS to run correctly.
+Consequently, the 2-thread version of the stack will not run on a 400MHz device.